 There's a few things one needs to consider when chasing identification of plants when it's not known what they really are.
 Age and maturity, colour changes, leaf shape and edge curl and finally, the most important in many cases, what flower the plants has.

 During the heat of summer the intense colouring they can have during winter is, shall we say, burnt or washed out.
 The pics below are of the same plant ('Crinoline') taken at the peak of summer, mid season, and during an intense cold spell during winter.
+Stress, fertilizers, exactly where or what position in a garden or greenhouse and even what part of the country you live in can also play a part in just how much any plant might colour up or fade during the year.
+In many echeverias these seasonal changes are quite subdued to the extreme changes seen here.

 Below are pics of 'Silveron Red'.
 The youngest has no leaf edge curl on the first of the leaves formed but you can start to see it coming in the centre growth.
 The next one still carries the first of the leaves but the true leaf edge curl is becoming more and more noticeable.
 The fully mature one on the right is over 50cm, has long since dropped the first leaves and is displaying the true character of the hybrid.